What Is Currently Not Collectible Status?

 However, some reasons that people can’t pay their taxes are legitimate reasons.
 For instance, if you lost your job and have no income right now, you really won’t be able to pay your taxes.

-If you have a good reason for not paying your tax debt, you might be wondering: What is currently not collectible status?
+If you have a good reason for not paying your tax liability, you might be wondering: What is currently not collectible status?

 Understanding What Currently Not Collectible Means

-The status of currently not collectible simply means that you don’t have the ability at the moment to pay your tax debt.
-This does not mean that your tax debt will go away, but it does mean the government might take it easy on you for a while.
+The status of currently not collectible simply means that you don’t have the ability at the moment to pay your tax liability.
+This does not mean that your tax liability will go away, but it does mean the government might take it easy on you for a while.

 If you believe that you qualify for currently not collectible status, you might be able to get the IRS to delay collection efforts for a time.
 This can be a great relief to taxpayers who are stressed over letters that threaten liens, levies, or other tax collection measures.